wevbarker/PSALTer-devel/README.md

 ### Requirements

 Basic hardware requirements:
-- A multi-core processor (recommended, most modern PCs are multi-core)
+- A multi-core processor (recommended, note that most modern PCs are multi-core)
 - An internet connection (recommended for _PSALTer_ to interrogate the [Wolfram Function Repository](https://resources.wolframcloud.com/FunctionRepository))

 Operating systems: